The Neuropsychology of Written Language Disorders: An Introduction to the FAW

 Members of MASP receive an additional benefit of a live one hour Q&A with Dr. Feifer on June 16th from 1:30 to 2:30pm.

 After registration, you will receive access information close to when the webinar becomes available on June 9, 2020.
+PLEASE NOTE: The email with the information will come from KIDS, Inc, not MASP.

 This presentation will explore the neuropsychological underpinnings of the written language process.
 For years, educators have struggled to cultivate more effective writing skills in their students, as well as remediate written language disorders.
 The ability to generate and produce written language requires multiple linguistic skills involving both phonological and orthographical functioning (the elementary components of language), efficient word retrieval skills, executive functioning skills to organize and plan our inner thoughts and ideas, and working memory to hold our thoughts in mind long enough for effective motor skills output.
 A breakdown in these fundamental cognitive, linguistic, or motoric processes can result in various subtypes of written language disorders.
 The primary objectives of this presentation will include: